fluid-developer/Device/README.md

-# Flippit, Another device.
+# Solver, Another device.
 An Official GitHub repository for OS and documentation

-# What is Flippit?
+# What is Solver?
-Flippit is device inspired from Flipper zero, that's why its named Flippit.
+Solver is device inspired from Flipper zero.

 # What it can do?
-Flippit have unlimited possibilities, since code is open source, you can edit os, and edit the device itself!
+Solver have unlimited possibilities, since code is always open source, you can edit os, and edit the device itself!

-# Assembling Your own beta-Flippit
+# Assembling Your own beta-Solver
 Youll need:
 LCD-Display (any color) 128x64 1x
 Arduino Nano 1x